aspnetzero/documents/docs/en/Features-Passwordless-Login.md

 ![Passwordless login click here](images/passwordless-login-click-here.png)

-If the user wants to log in using passwordless login, he/she will be directed to the verification screen for authentication after clicking on the `click here` field.
+If a user wants to log in using passwordless login, the user will be directed to the verification screen for authentication after clicking on the `click here` link.

 ## Verification Type